 - Civil Service Workforce Plan 2016-20

 It has been an eventful year for city region devolution.
 Mayoral elections across the country have led to a significant reshape of the structure of local government across many areas.
-There is great anticipation in ow these new leaders will work alongside government and local authority leaders
+There is great anticipation in how these new leaders will work alongside government and local authority leaders, as well as how all local government will continue to evolve ways to meet local needs.

 - Directly elected mayors and the new structure in local governance – 6 months in